romeerez/orchid-orm/docs/src/guide/query-methods.md

 Transform the result of the query right after loading it.

 `transform` method should be called in the last order, other methods can't be chained after calling it.

+It is meant to transform the whole result of a query, for transforming individual records consider using [map](#map).

 The [hooks](/guide/hooks) that are going to run after the query will receive the query result **before** transformation.